nadhifikbarw/x-pg-timestampz/README.md

 # "For the sake of timestamp"

 ## TLDR Recommendation
 > Use `TIMESTAMPTZ` instead of `TIMESTAMP` as encoding time zone data is valuable.
-But always use set session time zone to UTC either via config or upon establishing DB connection.
-This allows users to worry less about losing time zone information if you have logic that might not expect return containing time zone offset from database.
+But always ensure session time zone is using UTC either via config or calling `SET TIME ZONE 'UTC';` upon establishing DB connection.
+This allows users to worry less about losing time zone information if you have implementations that pass tz offset or don't expect timestamp to contain time zone offset.

 ## Background